 My main gripe is that the metal frame ventilation system on the back makes the pack inflexible for a daypack, but this is the trade-off for comfort.
 While I think this is the perfect size for a carry on backpack, it’s not always enough space for longer journeys, but again, there are other packs for that!

-Finally, this backpack is just on the cusp of being a “lightweight” backpack.
+Finally, the Kyte 46 is just on the cusp of being a “lightweight” backpack.
 At 3 and a half pounds, I wouldn’t say this is an ultralight backpack, and Osprey makes lighter packs around the same size.
 If you are buying a backpack primarily for thru-hiking, then I would look at the Eja series, which will save you trail weight.

 Final Thoughts on the Osprey Kyte 46 Review